 Line a large white Chinese takeout box with colorful tissue paper.
 Fill with cookies.
 Close, then decorate the handle with curling ribbon and 2 to 3 small Christmas ornaments or large jingle bells.

 This size container works best with small, sturdy cookies.
-We suggest Russian Tea Cakes
+We suggest

-or The Ultimate Spritz
+The Ultimate Spritz

 Paper lunch bags: